 How to Fix Critical Process Died Error on Windows 10 – Blue Screen of Death has been generally one of the extensively irritating affairs encountered on Windows OS.
 Various occurrences are responsible for creating BSOD including hardware and software malfunctioning.
 But here we will focus on the mess up produced by Critical Process Died Error on Windows 10 throughout the article.

 At the moment when a critical component of Windows 10 experiences that the data inside it are being tampered, the OS starts showing Critical Process Died.
-The component might be a memory or driver or something else.
+The component might be a memory or a driver or something else.

 Way to Fix Critical Process Died Error on Windows 10